WaPoco/MiniRT/README.md

 # MiniRT

-This project is about the Ray Tracer algorithmen.
+This project is about the Ray Tracer algorithm.